 The preparation of financial statements in conformity with Canadian ASNPO requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the amounts of revenues and expenses reported during the year.
-The most significant areas requiring the use of management estimates include the estimated useful lives of capital assets and the determination of allowance for doubtful accounts relating to accounts receivable.
+The most significant area requiring the use of management estimates include the estimated useful lives of capital assets.
 Actual results could differ from these estimates.